The Treasures of Buda Castle – what to know about the Castle District?

 Breathtaking panorama from the Castle District

 The Fisherman’s Bastion is next to the Holy Trinity Square, whose facade is 140 meters long and its aisles extend 40 to 65 meters.
 The neo-Romanesque towers are symbolized seven Hungarian leaders.
-There are some disagreement about how name of the monument was derived.
-On the one hand, it refers in principle to medieval everyday life, as the guild of fishermen was responsible for this part of the castle wall at that time.
+There are some disagreements about how the name of the monument was derived.
+On the one hand, it refers in principle to the everyday life of the medieval times, as the guild of fishermen was responsible for this part of the castle wall at that time.
 But it’s more likely that Buda Castle was named after the town called Halászváros under the castle wall.
 The view from the Fisherman’s Bastion is also unparalleled, where you can admire the Danube cityscape.

 5 tips for visitors to the Buda Castle

 The neighborhood is easily accessible from the city center as bus 16 goes straight to the center of the Buda Castle, at the Dísz Square stop.
 It’s a bit more cumbersome by car, because you have to have a separate permit to drive into the Castle District, but there are several places to park at the Castle, so this does not cause any particular concern.
 For the daring individuals, you can even walk to the castle on foot: you can choose from a long staircase or jagged, less risky routes.